 Who is going to foot the bill for your rental car after an accident?
 The answer depends on (a) who is at fault and (b) weather fault is contested.
-If you need more assistance after a car accident, speak with a personal injury attorney at Citywide Law Group today.
+If you need more assistance after a car accident, speak with a Los Angeles car accident lawyer at Citywide Law Group today.

 When Another Driver is at Fault

 If someone else caused your accident, their insurance company would be responsible for covering the cost of your rental car.
 You will have to notify that insurance company that there’s been an accident and that you’ll need a rental while your car is in the shop.
 If the insurance company approves your claim, it will absorb the cost of your rental.